Archive for the 'film' Category

 My first tip off was when my husband answered the phone and a guy said, “Ah, um, is this an actor?”
 It was the director.
 He didn’t know who he was calling.
 But I still was gonna go.
 It was a total desperation move.

 And who was I gonna meet when I got there?
-Freddy?
+Freddy with the mask?
 Is there a crazy man inviting actresses to come and audition in obscure towns in Pennsylvania?
 Are the actresses never seen again?
 Does Freddy tell them before he kills them, “Look, you had a chance to use your head.
 You could have refused to come to Jenkintown.
 But you came of your own free will.
 You did.
 You came.
 You traveled five hours for an audition.
 What kind of idiot does that?
 You are so stupid you deserve to die.”

 I didn’t tell anyone because I knew they would tell me I was nuts.
 I only told a very close friend.
 She said, “Ah, Cranky if you need to get out of the house that bad why don’t you go to the beach?”
-Then she looked at me with that funny look people give you when they are thinking to themselves, “Geez I didn’t know she was that bad off.”

 Doing a play where the script had MAJOR problems is torture.
 But not doing anything is WORSE TORTURE.
-So today I donated five pairs of shoes to housing works, rearranged my closet, hand washed all the hand wash, and checked facebook where people are making fun of Sarah Palin, talking about Neti Pots and playing Bejeweled.
+So today I donated five pairs of shoes to housing works, rearranged my closet, hand washed all the hand wash, and checked Facebook where people posted videos of funny pets doing funny things and are playing Bejeweled Blitz.
+And now I’m thinking maybe I SHOULD go to Jenkintown.

 Actors Get In Line